lagimik/PartnerCrucible/IndustryTelecom.md

 [5G paradigm](https://aka.ms/New5GParadigm)|How developers can benefit from the 5G paradigm|..
 [5G Modern Connected Apps news and updates](https://aka.ms/ModernConnectedApps)| Sign up for updates| ...
 [Scalable management of virtualized RAN with Kubernetes](https://azure.microsoft.com/en-us/blog/scalable-management-of-virtualized-ran-with-kubernetes/) | Kubernetes for Operator RAN (KfOR) extensions for virtualized RAN| Blog
+[Connect with the Azure private MEC team](https://smt.microsoft.com/en-US/Azure-private-MEC-interest-form/) | Whether you're an enterprise looking to leverage our solutions, a developer eager to create network-aware applications, or an application ISV seeking to collaborate with Microsoft on MEC solutions, we invite you to take the next step.
+Sign up now to join us in building the future of telecommunications with Azure for Operators.| Form
+[Modern Connected Apps Newsletter](https://smt.microsoft.com/en-US/modern-connected-apps-newsletter-signup/) | To learn how Microsoft is helping organizations embrace 5G with modern connected applications, sign up for news and updates delivered to your inbox. | Form

 # Azure Space